hudeifayusuf/deploy-static-website-on-aws/README.md

 <br>
 <br>
 5. Access the website in a browser using the unique CloudFront endpoint.
 To make sure the deployment was successful, I’ve accessed the website in my browser.
 You can see the website is live and accessible to anyone on the Internet via a web browser.
-You can access it by clicking [here](https://d39zy2735e00h8.cloudfront.net)

 ![Website accessible](screenshots/website-access.png)